flomotlik/blog/_posts/2012-05-14-Assets-Sprites-CDN.markdown

 Then you need to configure the asset pipeline in ***application.rb, development.rb and production.rb***

 <script src="https://gist.github.com/2694525.js?file=application.rb"></script>

+We set static_cache_control to ***"public, max-age=31536000"*** so the browser caches all static assets for up to a year.

+In production every asset has a hash added to its name, so whenever the file changes the browser requests the latest version as the hash and therefore the whole filename changes.

+Through this mechanism you do not have to invalidate any CDN cache at all, but you can by simply setting ***config.assets.version*** this will change the Hash as well and make the browser request every asset again.

 <script src="https://gist.github.com/2694525.js?file=development.rb"></script>
 <script src="https://gist.github.com/2694525.js?file=production.rb"></script>

+All of your assets will be precompiled during deployment to Heroku.

 ###CSS